 If you want a copy of the information on this page as a template for writing other pages, use the Edit | Select All | Copy option in your Web browser and then Paste the tagged text into Notepad.
 Save the file onto your desktop with the name "page.html".
 As before, you can open this file in your browser, even when you are not connected to the Internet.
 One of the best ways to learn more about writing Web pages is to study other people's pages.
 When you see something that interests you, use the View | Source on the browser toolbar to see the HTML tags which produced the effect, and copy them for your own use.
 If you do this with the demonstration page http://internet-gopher.com/articles/page.html you will see the tags plus many additional comments and explanations about how they were used.
 It will also illustrate the use of images.
 Modify your copies of these web page files to make them your own.

-For further information about more advanced web page design you can visit the "HTML for Beginners - Ultimate Guide".
+For further information about more advanced web page design you can visit the "HTML for Beginners - Ultimate Guide", and this "HTML Cheat Sheet" which has a full list of all HTML elements, including descriptions, code examples and live previews.

 If you ever use a WYSIWIG editor (What You See Is What You Get) , like FrontPage, where the tags are added automatically to your text, you should now understand what it is trying to do.